Basic U6 Rules:

 * Minutes per Half: 25

-* One Field with 7 Field Players with a goalie
+* One Field with 7 Field Players Total (including the goalie)

 * Minimum players to start: 6 per field